 However, LFP batteries have several key advantages.
 The chemistry is cobalt-free, which has high environmental and human cost to extraction.
 Cobalt is mined in places with low human rights standards.
-LFP batteries have higher thermal and chemical stability that makes them less prone to runaway fires in collisions.
+LFP batteries have higher thermal and chemical stability which makes them less prone to runaway fires in collisions.
 In addition, LFP batteries typically support more charge/discharge cycles than competing chemistries.
-A commercial LFP battery can serve for 3,000 to 10,000 cycles, depending on conditions before degrading to 80% of original capacity.
+A commercial LFP battery can serve for 3,000 to 10,000 cycles, depending on conditions before degrading to 80% of its original capacity.
 Under similar conditions, NCA batteries will typically serve for 1,000 to 2,300 cycles.

 Can you charge LFP batteries to 100% all the time?